BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 - Convert userInput from string to float
 - If userInput is less than 1 return False
 - If userInput is greater than 10 return False
-- If userInput is between 1 & 10 then return True
+- If userInput is between 1 & 10 (inclusive) then return True

 Create a function called getHouse that requires two arguments: bravery & teamwork.
 It *returns* a string.
 - Convert bravery from string to float